Devonport High School for Girls: History

 In September 1908 Devonport High School for Girls (DHSG) was recognised as a girls' secondary school.
 It was originally located at Paradise Road, Stoke in Plymouth, and known as Devonport Municipal Secondary School for Girls.

 It was established approximately 15 years after its sibling Devonport High School for Boys.
 The school moved to its current location which overlooks the Plymouth Argyle football ground, Home Park, on 10 September 1937.

-The school was divided into four houses- St.Joan, St.Margaret, St.Monica and St.Ursula.
-They were then changed to Falcon, Kestrel, Hawk and Eagle.
-Today the house system still exists but are now named Flete, Kitley, Hartland and Edgecumbe after local houses.
+The school was divided into four houses- St. Joan, St. Margaret, St. Monica and St. Ursula, that were later changed to Falcon, Kestrel, Hawk and Eagle.
+The house system continues to exist but is now named Flete, Kitley, Hartland, Saltram and Edgecumbe after local houses.

 During World War II the girls were evacuated to Tiverton Grammar School, whilst the DHSG building was initially used by the fire service who were drafted in from across England to fight fires created by the aerial bombardment.
 It was also used as a machine shop for the dockyard during this period.

 The building suffered bomb damage during the war.
 The tennis and netball courts added in 1952 can now be seen at a lower level than the playing field due to a crater left by an exploded mine.

 Honour boards which hang at the back of the main hall were paid for by the money each of the pupils received to mark the Coronation of Queen Elizabeth II.